HenryCZhang/Income-Prediction-Career-Planning/README.md

 # Income Rates and Career Choice Factors Among University Students
 # 学生职业规划数据分析 · 多伦多大学

-## INF2190 report.pdf
+## Project Description

-This report investigates the key determinants shaping the career trajectories of university graduates, focusing on income rates and career choice influences.
+This report (INF2190 report.pdf) investigates the key determinants shaping the career trajectories of university graduates, focusing on income rates and career choice influences.
 Using descriptive and diagnostic analyses, it explores the impact of education levels, years of experience, and professional variables on salary trends and popular job roles.
 Additionally, the report examines students’ perceptions of career counseling